Sony A7R III versus Nikon D4

 - More modern: Reflects 5 years and 9 months of technical progress since the D4 launch.

-Advantages of the Nikon D4:
+Reasons to prefer the Nikon D4:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.